5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 No one can release your completed identities for you.

-And yet—he will not leave the workshop alone.
+And yet—the Charioteer will not leave the workshop alone.

-Not because someone joins him in the room, but because he can feel it now—faintly, unmistakably:
+Not because someone joins them in the room, but because they can feel it now—faintly, unmistakably:

-The self he has matured is not the deepest self there is.
+The self they are maturing into is not the deepest self there is.

 A threshold hums in the air beyond the window.